cp3402-students/project-team-02/deployment.md

 ### Testing and Automation

-Testing in a live production environment is discouraged because making changes may irreversibly break the site, making it inaccessible and/or incurring data loss.
+Testing in a live production environment is discouraged because making changes may irreversibly break the site, incurring costs and data loss.
 As such, limit testing to the local development environment before importing content to the live site.
 Automation can be achieved as follows:

-1. Toggle `Automatic Snapshots` from an instance's `Snapshots` tab in _Amazon Lightsail_ to save backups
+1. Toggle `Automatic Snapshots` from an instance's `Snapshots` tab in _Amazon Lightsail_ to save backups automatically
    1. This can be RAM-intensive and may require larger plans
 2. Activate WordPress plugins provided by _Amazon Lightsail_ that automate security, analysis and performance
-   1. e.g. _Akismet Anti-Spam: Spam Protection_, _Google Analytics for WordPress by MonsterInsights_ and _W3 Total Cache_
+   1. e.g. _Akismet Anti-Spam: Spam Protection_, _Google Analytics for WordPress by MonsterInsights_, _W3 Total Cache_

 ## Staging